Data Residency complete

 Upgrade path

 Transition to self-hosted infrastructure or a sovereign cloud provider with no foreign-jurisdiction parent company.
 Eliminate residual CLOUD Act exposure by ensuring no US-headquartered entity has administrative access to infrastructure or data.
+Move from provider-attested residency to independently verifiable residency: residency that does not depend on the provider's control framework being sound, on the auditor's scope including your tenant, or on the provider's willingness to disclose residency incidents.

 Risk if stagnant